Skip to content

 Accessibility on Alternative Breaks

 As beautifully expressed by Dr. Crystal Jones, "There's a huge difference between 'all are welcome' and 'this was created with you in mind.'"
-While the Alternative Breaks movement is not one that was historically made with folx of marginalized identities in mind, students and staff in the Bennion Center's Alternative Breaks program continually work to improve the accessibility and inclusivity of the program.
+Students and staff in the Bennion Center's Alternative Breaks program continually work to improve the accessibility and inclusivity of the program.
 In doing so, we have compiled this resource in order to disclose the current state of our program, share the work we're doing to address our shortcomings, and invite students, staff, and faculty who are willing to invest the emotional labor to join us in that work.

 Additionally, each Alternative Breaks experience listed on our Fall Break, Spring Break, and Weekend Break pages contains a brief accessibility statement with information participants deserve to be aware of before applying to join our team.
 These statements are not final determinations of a student's ability to participate on any experience.
 We will work with all students to ensure that they are able to join and feel safe participating on any Alternative Breaks experience.